ElasticMint/website/drafts/choose-soft-dev-co.md

 "Elastic Mint exceeded our expectations in how quickly they got up to speed and started contributing.
 I look forward to working with them again on future projects" - Daniel Barnes, Senior Vice President Engineering

+Version 2
+Contractors or a Software Development Company

+We live in a world where businesses cannot survive without software.
+Successful businesses recognise the need for software to enable their business processes to become automated and more efficient.
+There are many great off-the-shelf packages, but a time often comes when something custom is required.
+This might be a web service enabling business to business communication, or an application to manage a process, or something specific to the product a business sells.

+Once the decision has been made to build an application what are the choices?

+Freelance contractors can be a really good choice for small, highly specialised pieces of work.
+Typically with a contractor, you will get an experienced developer who will work in your office and just slot in to how you want to work.
+Once you get a few contractors in, you then have to start managing them, plus there is no guarantee that they will work well together.
+When their contract finishes, a contractor is under no obligation to continue working with you, and may decide to move on even though the project hasn't finished yet.

+Another consideration is the expected changes to the IR35 legislation.
+It is expected that the responsibility for deciding whether a contractor is an employee in all but name will shift from the contractor to the business employing the company the contractor works through.
+In practice many contractors look very similar to employees and companies find it hard to treat them differently to permanent employees.
+Assuming the expected legislation comes in ut will be interesting to see how it impacts the contractor market.

+An alternative to contractors, is to hire a software development company.
+While being more expensive than contractors, a good software development company will want to become a long-term partner.
+They will work with you to understand your vision and business goals and help develop software that meets your needs.
+They value their reputation and look to form long-lasting relationships in the form of new project development, feature updates, maintenance and bug-fixes for current products.
+Unlike contractors, they will typically work from their own office using their own equipment, thus having minimal impact on the day-to-day running of your business.
+Software development companies are a good choice for startups and more involved projects.

+Working with Elastic Mint

+We are an experienced and approachable team with many years of experience.
+We engage with our customers to properly understand the problem they are trying to solve rather than providing a premature solution.
+We automate the testing, build and deployment process so we can concentrate on developing new features.
+We work with businesses to identify which features add the most value and regularly deliver fully working, usable software.

+We want our customers to love working with us, and so we will always be transparent, respond quickly, and focus on providing the solution that best fits your needs.

+**Contact**

+Email: info@elasticmint.com

+Tel: 07845 663874

+Website: www.elasticmint.com